Mulwor/note-app/rolling-scopes-school/tests/week-7/Linters, Formatters and Husky.md

 d) It does nothing

 ---
-16. Which of the following is true about the 'tabWidth' option in Prettier? (мультивыбор)
+16. Which of the following is true about the 'tabWidth' option in Prettier?

 `a) Specifies the number of characters per indentation-level`
 b) Defaults to 4 spaces